The Aramburu Island Enhancement Project

 Much of this years’ success is thanks to our many new and returning volunteers that have been a part of the project.
 Since July 2014 Aramburu has received help from 168 adults and 95 youth who together put in over 1,060 hours restoring the island!

 While much progress has been made on Aramburu, there is still work to be done!
-Audubon will continue to plant native species, remove invasives, monitor birds and vegetation, maintain the shoreline, and continue work to improve habitats and ecosystems on the island through 2017, when Marin County Parks and Open Space will take over management of the preserve.
+Audubon will continue to plant native species, remove invasives, monitor birds and vegetation, maintain the shoreline, and continue work to improve habitats and ecosystems on the island through 2021.

 Join Our Efforts!

 Finally, we encourage volunteers and guests interested in seeing the Aramburu restoration project to attend one of our regular restoration workdays.
 They fun, educational, and open to the public.
 We plant plants (during the winter rainy season), remove invasive species, operate our irrigation systems, and use citizen scientists to help with monitoring work.
-We also regularly accommodate school and volunteer groups during the week and developing a college student focused internship opportunity.
+We also regularly accommodate school and volunteer groups during the week.
 To schedule yourself or a group for a volunteer day, please email our Community Engagement Coordinator, Haymar Lim.
 Come check out our progress and help make Aramburu a success!

 - Fall 2012: CONSTRUCTION COMPLETE